lsiepman/EnergieconsumptieNL/README.md

-# Energy comsumption in the Netherlands
+# Energy consumption in the Netherlands

 Enexis, Liander, and Stedin, the three major network administators in the Netherlands, publish energy consumption data as open data on their websites.